JamesDolphin/discordGo---ReadMe/README.md

 The following commands REQUIRE !startrcon to be used first AND correctly ---

 !setlive - 1 argument - sets the current status to live (used when bot may be started mid game) eg. !setlive yes/no
-!setnfl - 6 arguments - sets team names (n), flags (f) and logos (l). eg. !setnfl ctname tname ctflag tflag ctlogo tlogo
-!hudscore - 3 arguments - sets hud series score. eg !hudscore SCOREMAX CTSCORE TSCORE -> !hudscore 2 1 1
+!setnfl - 6 arguments - sets team names (n), flags (f) and logos (l). eg. !setnfl ctname tname ctflag tflag ctlogo tlogo * !hudscore - 3 arguments - sets hud series score. eg !hudscore SCOREMAX CTSCORE TSCORE -> !hudscore 2 1 1
 !rconsend - sends string to server. eg !rconsend sv_cheats 1

+*Use _ instead of spaces in !setnfl

 ![alt text](https://cdn.discordapp.com/attachments/546946476836782090/546955027210829825/no_backround.png)